hamzadln/zeroverserefferal/README.md

 Note:
 You can do improvement by adding proxy to evade the limitation of sending registration code. error code {21} is limitation of sending email from your IP.

+How to run:
+1. Install nodejs and npm
+2. npm install axios crypto cheerio
+3. node main.js